doctrine/orm/UPGRADE.md

 ## Deprecated omitting alias argument for `QueryBuilder::update` and `QueryBuilder::delete`

-When making an Update or Delete Query and when passing a class/type to the function, the alias argument should not be omitted.
+When making an Update or Delete Query and when passing a class/type to the function, the alias argument must not be omitted.

 ### Before